Rachel’s Tomb

 Painting of Rachel’s Tomb in the 1880’s

-Rachel’s Tomb is revered from Roman times.
-Josephus repeats the Biblical account locating the tomb on the road to Bethlehem (Ant 1 343).
-The New Testament alludes to that location as well (Mat.
-2 18).
-The Tomb is also mentioned in Byzantine period sources (Eusebius, St. Jerome, Madaba map, the Pilgrim of Bordeaux and Arculf).
-12th century sources (Al-Idrsi and Benjamin of Tudela) are the first to report the tomb being domed.
-Ottoman period sources record the tomb being venerated by Jews, Muslims and Christians, although most of its visitors are Jews.
-In the 18th century the local Bedouins began burying their dead around the tomb, forming a Muslim cemetery.
-In the 19th century Jewish philanthropist Sir Moshe Montefiore sponsored a renovation of the tomb.
-The tomb was now a very popular Jewish pilgrimage destination, second only to the Western Wall.
-In 1948 the Jordanians overran the West Bank, and for 19 years Jews were denied access to the holy tomb.
-The tomb’s cenotaph was covered by the Waqf with an ornamental curtain bearing quotes from the Quran.
+Ottoman period sources record the tomb being revered by Jews, Muslims, and Christians, although most of its visitors are Jews.
+In the 18th century, the local Bedouins began burying their dead around the tomb, forming a Muslim cemetery.
+In the 19th century, Jewish philanthropist Sir Moshe Montefiore sponsored a renovation of the tomb.
+The tomb became a popular Jewish pilgrimage destination, second only to the Western Wall.
+In 1948, the Jordanians overran the West Bank, and for 19 years, Jews were denied access to the holy tomb.
+Moreover, the Waqf covered the tomb’s cenotaph with an ornamental curtain bearing quotes from the Quran.

-On the second day of the Six-Day War in 1967, Israel gained control over the tomb which again became a popular Jewish pilgrimage destination.
-In 1995, as part of the Oslo Agreements with the Palestinians, Israel intended to hand over the Tomb to the Palestinian Authority, yet after pressure from Jewish religious leaders it reversed this decision.
-Rachel’s Tomb remained under Israeli control, yet massive walls were installed around it to protect its Jewish pilgrims from Palestinian terrorism.
-Furthermore, in 2018 UNESCO declared the Rachel’s Tomb complex as a mosque, like its declaration in 2016 of the Western Wall as a holy Muslim site.
+On the second day of the Six-Day War in 1967, Israel liberated the tomb, which again became a popular Jewish pilgrimage destination.
+In 1995, as part of the Oslo Agreements with the Palestinians, Israel intended to hand over Rachel’s Tomb to the Palestinian Authority.
+Yet, after pressure from Jewish religious leaders, Israel reversed its decision, and Rachel’s Tomb remained under Israeli control.
+Yet, due to terror, massive walls were installed around it to protect its Jewish pilgrims from Palestinian terrorism.

 Rachel